Printable version (PDF, 76k)

-Meetings of the Council shall be held on the second Thursday of each month (except August), or unless otherwise scheduled, at 10:00 a.m. in the State Regents' Conference Room, 655 Research Parkway, Oklahoma City.
+Meetings of the Council shall be held on the second Thursday of each month (except May and August), or unless otherwise scheduled at 10:00 a.m. in the State Regents' Conference Room, 655 Research Parkway, Oklahoma City.

 As deemed necessary and appropriate, the Council may hold meetings at other places and locations as recommended by the Chair of the Council and with consent of Council members.

 Officers of the Council on Student Affairs shall consist of a Chairperson and a Vice Chairperson.
 The Chair and the Vice Chair of the Council shall serve for one year.
 The Chair will preside at Council meetings; in the Chair's absence, the Vice Chair shall.
 The Vice Chair (or designee) shall also serve as a voting member of the Board of Directors for the Oklahoma College Student Personnel Association.